 » vSphere Post-Processor

-The Packer vSphere post-processor takes an artifact from the VMware builder and uploads it to a vSphere endpoint.
+The Packer vSphere post-processor takes an artifact and uploads it to a vSphere endpoint.
+The artifact must have a vmx/ova/ovf image.

 There are many configuration options available for the post-processor.
 They are segmented below into two categories: required and optional parameters.
 Within each category, the available configuration keys are alphabetized.